cylim76/ss-panel/README.md

 ### Step 3

-Import the sql to you mysql database.
+Import the sql to your mysql database.

 ### Step 4